Terremoto (drink)

 Terremoto is a traditional Chilean cocktail created at the end of the 20th century.
-It can be recognized as a derivative of punch to the Roman style.
-The name, which literally means earthquake, is due to the fact that it was invented after the 1985 earthquake in Chile.
-Although its origin is not confirmed and many claim its creation, this drink has been widely popularized in Chilean popular culture by the bars La Piojera, Rincón de los canallas, and El Hoyo.
+It can be seen as a derivative of Ponche a la Romana.
+Its name literally means earthquake, due to the fact that it was invented after the 1985 earthquake in Chile.
+Although its origin is not confirmed and many claim its creation, several bars such as La Piojera, Rincón de los canallas, and El Hoyo have contributed to popularizing the drink in Chilean culture.

-The drink is mainly made up of white Pipeño wine or non-denominated white wine (generic wine of any strain), pineapple ice cream and grenadine.
-In its traditional presentation (approximately 400 ml glass) it is called the Terremoto (earthquake).
-A half-size terremoto served after the first is sometimes referred to as an aftershock.
-The large jug is popularly known as Cataclismo, the small glass repetition is known as Réplica and the small glass before (or if it is the only one) is known as Temblor, the version with red wine is known as Africano or Terremoto Africano.
+The drink's main ingredients are white Pipeño wine or non-denominated white wine (generic wine of any strain), pineapple ice cream and grenadine.
+It is tradition to serve the drink in a 400 ml glass.
+A half-size Terremoto served directly after the first one is referred to as a Réplica (aftershock).
+If served in a larger jug, it is popularly known as Cataclismo (cataclysm); while if a single small drink is served, it is referred to as a Temblor (small-scale earthquake).
+If made with red wine instead of Pipeño, the cocktail is then known as Africano or Terremoto Africano (African earthquake).

 History

-Wines sweetened with some addition go through a long historical tradition, originating in colonial Chile, where the sunny ones of Cauquenes and Pajaretes del Huasco and Elqui are visible to this day.
-Some of these already sweet wines were incorporated with "meringue" or egg frosting.
-In 1930 the American documentary Travel Talks is filmed, where it is observed how part of the Chilean upper class, consumed wines incorporating some food or sweet addition as an accompaniment, such as "champagne" with seasonal fruits.
-Already in the mid-sixties and seventies, the punch with added fruit and pineapple ice cream became popular in some bars on Paseo Ahumada and Calle Santo Domingo.
-Being recognizable in Chile from 1970 to the present, the seasonal custom and in end-of-year celebrations, incorporate pineapple ice cream to some wine with the presence of carbon dioxide.
-At the same time, in the eighties, red wine with condensed milk became popular in some bars outside the historic center of Santiago.
+Wines with a sweet additive go through a long historical tradition, originating in colonial Chile, from which the Asoleados of Cauquenes and the Pajaretes from Huasco and Elqui are still present to this day.
+Meringue or egg frosting used to be added to sweet wines.
+The American documentary Travel Talks (1930) shows members of the Chilean upper class consuming wine together with sweet foods, such as champagne containing fresh seasonal fruits.
+A similar punch containing fruits or pineapple ice cream became popular in the mid-sixties and seventies, particularly in some bars on Paseo Ahumada and Calle Santo Domingo.
+By the 1970s, the practice of adding pineapple ice cream to carbonated wine became a seasonal custom, specially during end-of-year celebrations.
+Red wine with condensed milk became popular during the 1980s in some bars outside the historic center of Santiago.

-The La Piojera bar in downtown Santiago was, according to its tenant, recognized for serving this drink since before 1985 [appointment required].
-In this restaurant, the Replica is also served, which consists of a portion similar to the previous glass, but you can also choose to take one of the well-known Tsunamis or Tidal waves that are prepared based on a mixture of beer, wine, pisco and ice.
+The bar La Piojera in downtown Santiago was, according to its tenant, known for serving this drink since before 1985.
+In said restaurant, the Replica is also served, as well as the Tsunami, which contains beer, wine, pisco and ice.

-The best-known version of the origin of the name of this drink refers to the El Hoyo bar-restaurant, located in the commune of Estación Central.
-According to his tenant, German reporters came to cover the 1985 earthquake in Chile, they quickly drank the drink and, feeling one of them dizzy when standing up, exclaimed: "This really is an earthquake!".
+The best-known anecdote regarding the origin of the cocktail's name refers to the restaurant El Hoyo, located in the Estación Central.
+According to its tenant, German reporters had come to cover the 1985 earthquake in Chile, as they quickly drank the cocktail and one of them, feeling dizzy when standing up, exclaimed: "Now this one really is an earthquake!".